 Nothing says Italian food like pasta.
 Pasta is an integral part of Italy’s food history.
 Wherever Italians immigrated they have brought their pasta along, so much so today it can be considered a staple of international cuisine.
 Many school children were taught that the Venetian merchant Marco Polo brought back pasta from his journeys to China.

 There is indeed evidence of an Etrusco-Roman noodle made from the same durum wheat used to produce modern pasta: it was called “lagane” (origin of the modern word for lasagna).
-However this type of food, first mentioned in the 1st century AD, was not boiled, as it is usually done today, but ovenbaked.
+However, this type of food, first mentioned in the 1st century AD, was not boiled, as it is usually done today, but oven-baked.
 Ancient lagane had some similarities with modern pasta, but cannot be considered quite the same.

-The modern word “macaroni” derives from the Sicilian term for kneading dough with energy, as early pasta making was often a laborious, day-long process.
+The modern word “macaroni” derives from the Sicilian term for kneading the dough with energy, as early pasta making was often a laborious, day-long process.
 How these early dishes were served is not truly known, but many Sicilian pasta recipes still include typically middle eastern ingredients, such as raisins and cinnamon, which may be witness to original, medieval recipes.
 This early pasta was an ideal staple for Sicily and it easily spread to the mainland since durum wheat thrives in Italy’s climate.

 By that time different shapes of pasta have appeared and new technology made pasta easier to make.
-With these innovations pasta truly became a part of Italian life.
-However the next big advancement in the history of pasta would not come until the 19th century when pasta met tomatoes.
+With these innovations, pasta truly became a part of Italian life.
+However, the next big advancement in the history of pasta would not come until the 19th century when pasta met tomatoes.

 Although tomatoes were brought back to Europe shortly after their discovery in the New World, it took a long time for the plant to be considered edible.
-In fact tomatoes are a member of the nightshade family and rumors of tomatoes being poisonous continued in parts of Europe and its colonies until the mid 19th century.
+In fact, tomatoes are a member of the nightshade family, and rumors of tomatoes being poisonous continued in parts of Europe and its colonies until the mid 19th century.

 In early factories, workers mixed water and flour to form a paste and then an operator sitting on a wood bar bounced up and down to knead the pasta, a process which took over two hours to complete.
-Only then could a second team of burly men begin to form the paste into what one would recognize as pasta.
+Only then could the second team of burly men begin to form the paste into what one would recognize as pasta.

-After hours of pasta extrusion work, no degree of mechanization could resolve a simple fact – if this pasta was not consumed immediately, it needed to be air dried in a well-ventilated space.
+After hours of pasta extrusion work, no degree of mechanization could resolve a simple fact – if this pasta was not consumed immediately, it needed to be air-dried in a well-ventilated space.
 Unfortunately, there was no new invention for drying pasta.
 Factories had to rely on the same technology as the ancients before them: wind.

 After pulling long strands of extruded pasta onto spallette (reed bars), the aizacanne walked through the streets constantly maximizing and monitoring their positions to guarantee the preservation of perfectly dried strands of pasta, occasionally using whips to prevent passing animals (and humans) from touching the drying edible gold.

 The program showed Italian and Swiss families cheerfully picking long strands of spaghetti from “spaghetti trees,” and led many viewers to call in, curious about how they could plant their own.
-These photos from 20th century pasta factories show the actual process by which the dough is squeezed, shaped, cut and dried on its way to the dinner table.
+These photos from 20th-century pasta factories show the actual process by which the dough is squeezed, shaped, cut, and dried on its way to the dinner table.